PyO3/pyo3/Contributing.md

 ### Python

-PyO3 supports all oficially supported Python versions, as well as the latest PyPy3 release.
+PyO3 supports all officially supported Python versions, as well as the latest PyPy3 release.
 All of these versions are tested in CI.

 ### Rust